 What is TMJ?

 TMJ, or the temporomandibular joint, is a joint linking the upper and lower jaw and is in charge of the opening and closing of the mouth.
 TMJ is also a broad term that describes a state in which the jaw joints or teeth do not connect properly.
-Dr. Gauthier focused a vast amount of his post-graduate training on the diagnosis and treatment of TMJ disorders; along with the complex dental problems that occur as a result of prolonged TMJ dysfunction.
-He will perform a full exam of all aspects of your occlusal system, and an analysis of your bite, to see if you suffer from a TMJ disorder.
+Dr. Gauthier focused a vast amount of his post-graduate training on the diagnosis and treatment of TMJ disorders, along with the complex dental problems that result from prolonged TMJ dysfunction.
+He will perform a full exam of all aspects of your occlusal system and an analysis of your bite to see if you suffer from a TMJ disorder.

 Common Causes and Symptoms of TMJ Disorders